bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 3. `Grouping suffixes`

-Suffixes that are still part of the BIDS 1.x specification; however, likely to be deprecated in later main versions of the BIDS can be found in the `Legacy suffixes` subsection.
+This distinction was added to the specification on acceptance of the BEP001 proposal in version `1.x.x`.
+As a result there are some additional suffixes that are no longer recommended but remain part of the specification in order to maintain backwards compatability with previous versions of the specification.
+These can be found in the [legacy suffixes](#legacy-suffixes) section below.

 ##### Conventional MRI suffixes

 **Function:**

 Denotes the type of the predominant contrast conveyed by an individual file of a conventional anatomical image.
+One of the `_suffix` entries listed in the table below is REQUIRED (with additional entities where applicable) to provide a self explanatory file name.

-Changes to the specification is REQUIRED to expand or to modify the following table.
+A change to the specification is REQUIRED to expand or to modify the following table.

 | Name                                       | _suffix | _suffix type | Description                                                                                                                                                                                                                     |
 |--------------------------------------------|---------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|